Choosing a Linux Distro: Which Distro?

 Garuda also includes a repository called the Chaotic AUR.
 What this does is take the most popular software from the Arch User Repository, compiles it, and includes it in a repository for you to easily install on your system.
 This means that not only does this software install faster, but you can leave the AUR disabled and only install these curated AUR packages making it less risky from a stability and security standpoint than just installing random software from the AUR.

-If you want a top performing distro with the latest and greatest software or just want to use Arch Linux with an easier entry point, try Garuda Linux.
+If you want a top performing distro with the latest and greatest software or just want to use Arch Linux with an easier entry point and a ton of useful administration tools, try Garuda Linux.

 Pros